NREL/SOEP-QSS/Dependencies.md

   - Does this only make sense for state vars?

 ## Future
+- Merge ZC and R observers together in Observers for efficiency ?
+  - Adjust or use a custom version of var_sort_index() to put them together
+  - R observers need to call phased observers but ZCs have no observers: An if or virtual call eats up some of the performance benefit so use non-virtual observed() firewall call in front of that
 - R1/2/3 variables don't act as update firewall so they could have bypass (drill-thru) observees added around them and then not do observer advance calls from their observer advance for higher pooling/efficiency
 - Support Event Indicator inAssert=false info: Can EI in an assert alter solution?
 Like adding event times for those crossings?
 - Exploit XML annotations on real-valued (state or not) variables that are constant, linear, quadratic, cubic, ...